Chair’s Introduction

 Under the Company’s Articles of Association, at every Annual General Meeting (‘AGM’), at least one-third of the Directors who are subject to retirement by rotation, are required to retire and may be proposed for re-election.
 In addition, any Director who was last appointed or re-appointed three years or more prior to the AGM is required to retire from office and may be proposed for re-election.
 Such a retirement will count in obtaining the number required to retire at the AGM.
 New Directors, who were not appointed at the previous AGM, automatically retire at their first AGM and, if eligible, can seek re-appointment.

 However, the Board recognises the Code’s recommendation that all Directors should stand for re-election every year, and whilst not a requirement, the Board has decided to adopt this recommendation as best practice.
 As such, all Directors will retire from office at the Company’s forthcoming AGM.
-It is the intention of all Directors to stand for re-appointment.
+Colleen and Russ have each informed the Board of their intention not to stand for re-election as directors of Craneware plc at the Company’s AGM to be held in November 2024.
+It is the intention of all of the other Directors to stand for re-appointment.

-In determining whether a Director should be proposed for re-election at the 2023 AGM, the Board took into account each Director’s contribution to the Board’s effectiveness, which formed part of the 2023 Board evaluation.
-This review confirmed that all Directors continue to be effective and demonstrate commitment to their roles and so the Board recommended their reappointment.
+In determining whether a Director, who wishes to stand for re-appointment, should be proposed for re-election at the 2024 AGM, the Board took into account each Director’s contribution to the Board’s effectiveness, which formed part of the 2024 Board evaluation.
+This review confirmed that all Directors continue to be effective and demonstrate commitment to their roles and so the Board recommended their re-appointment.

 Stakeholder Engagement